 OFT Food Safety & Injury Lawyers have been retained by dozens of people sickened in a multistate outbreak of Cyclospora infections that CDC has linked to bagged salads purchased at several grocery store chains—Walmart, Aldi, Hy-Vee, and Jewel-Osco—in the Midwest.
 According to reports, all the products were manufactured by Fresh Express, Inc.

-CDC and public health authorities in several states have identified an ongoing outbreak of Cyclospora infections that they have traced to consumption of bagged salad mix purchased at Walmart, ALDI, Hy-Vee, and Jewel-Osco stores in Arkansas, Iowa, Illinois, Kansas, Missouri, Minnesota, Nebraska, North Dakota, South Dakota, and Wisconsin.
-At least 122 people have been sickened in at least eight states:
+CDC and public health authorities in several states have identified an outbreak of Cyclospora infections that they have traced to consumption of bagged salad mix purchased at Walmart, ALDI, Hy-Vee, and Jewel-Osco stores in Arkansas, Georgia, Iowa, Illinois, Kansas, Missouri, Minnesota, Nebraska, North Dakota, Pennsylvania, South Dakota, and Wisconsin.
+As of August 14th, at least 701 people have been sickened in at least 14 states:

 Consumers who have ALDI Little Salad Bar Brand Garden Salad, Hy-Vee Brand Garden Salad, or Jewel-Osco Signature Farms Garden Salad purchased at ALDI, Hy-Vee, and Jewel-Osco stores in Iowa, Illinois, Kansas, Missouri, Minnesota, and Nebraska in their homes should throw it away even if some has been eaten and no one has gotten sick.
 Do not eat salads or other dishes that include ALDI Little Salad Bar Brand Garden Salad, Hy-Vee Brand Garden Salad or Jewel-Osco Signature Farms Garden Salad.
 It is believed that these products are private label versions of bagged salads manufactured and distributed by Fresh Express, Inc.